rafern/canvas-ui/pages/decisions.md

 Before {@link RadioButton} was implemented in version 4, the {@link Variable}
 class could have a single callback.
 However, radio buttons change a shared variable and therefore need to know when another radio button causes the value to change; multiple callbacks are needed.
-This led to the creation of the {@link WatchableVariable} class, which allowed any amount of callbacks to be added to the variable.
+Because of this, the {@link Variable}
+class was updated to work with (any amount of) callbacks instead of a dirty flag.
 When a radio button is created, the used variable has a callback added and everything works.

 However, before version 4 {@link Widget | Widgets} had no method for knowing when they are removed from a {@link Root}'s UI tree.
 On most projects, this